krystof-k/my-macos-setup/README.md

 <kbd>option ⌥</kbd> key is magic.
 Try to press it all the time and watch the options changes.
 Here are my favorites:

 - When switching desktops in Mission Control, press <kbd>option ⌥</kbd> to display all close buttons immediately.
+- When opening an unsigned app, then right click the file and click open while holding  <kbd>option ⌥</kbd>: voilà, you can start the app now.
+So now you can launch probably the [only useful app for Touch Bar](https://github.com/avatsaev/touchbar_nyancat) on your Mac.

 ### Finder tweaks